 What is reverse outlining?
 How might this strategy help you verify the alignment of your argument?

-Can you use reverse outlining to revise one section of a research paper;
+Can you use reverse outlining to revise one section of a sample research paper;

 How might software like Grammarly help you proofread your research paper for spelling, grammar and punctuation?